KIPAC/Physics89L/docs/Projects.md

 - The project will be graded out of 3, and will use a similar rubric to the lab reports.
 It will be weighted as 2 lab reports.
 - Projects will be due on Friday, June 9.
 - No late projects will be accepted without prior approval.
 - A reminder that an average grade of 2 or above, averaged over all of the assignments, is required to receive credit for the course.
-All labs **must be completed**, regardless of your average grade.
+All assignments **must be completed**, regardless of your average grade.

 | Grade | Criteria |
 | ----- | -------- |